-The very easy to use Soto Windmaster edged out the Deluxe in this category because of it's very reliable piezo and it's more substantial pot supports.
+Other models edged out the Deluxe in this category because reliable piezo igniters and more substantial pot supports.

-What impressed our testers was how the Deluxe performed in the wind.
-In our 8 - 10 mph fan test this stove brought one liter of water to boil in 7 minutes and 18 seconds.
-This year is the first that we've had small canister stoves capable of this feat.
-Aside from the Windmaster, the best the other models of this type could do was stay lit or maybe make a few small bubbles at the bottom of the pot.
-We think the secret sauce behind this performance is the tapered and slightly protected shape of the burner head on both of these stoves.
+What impressed our testers most was how the Deluxe performed in the wind.
+In our 2 - 4 mph fan test this stove brought one liter of water to boil in 7 minutes and 20 seconds.
+This is the first time that we've had small canister stoves capable of this feat.
+We think the secret sauce behind this performance is the tapered and slightly protected shape of the burner head.
 The only stoves that are faster at boiling in the breeze are integrated canister stoves.

 MSR's latest PocketRocket offering, the Deluxe is a great stove for backcountry travel.
 It boasts great fuel efficiency if you can keep it out of the wind.
 When it comes to simmering this stove is our favorite of the test; it simmers about as well as the stove in your kitchen at home.
-The poor performance of its piezo igniter and ho-hum pot supports have it lagging behind the Windmaster when it comes to ease of use.
+The poor performance of its piezo igniter and ho-hum pot supports have it lagging behind a few other models when it comes to ease of use.
 We think that's worth overlooking for the Deluxe's finer qualities, including its ability to boil water in the wind.